 Even if workers' compensation insurance is not legally required, some companies may still require you to carry your own insurance as a condition of doing business.
 In this case, you are responsible for obtaining your own policy.

-Why You Should Consider Workers’ Compensation Insurance if You’re Self-Employed
+Why Consider Workers’ Compensation Insurance if You’re Self-Employed

-Even if it’s not legally required, getting workers’ comp insurance as a self-employed individual is important for many reasons.
+Even if it’s not legally required, getting workers’ comp insurance as a self-employed individual can be beneficial for many reasons.
 Aside from protecting yourself financially, it can also lead to more business opportunities.
-Understanding the benefits of purchasing workers’ comp insurance as a self-employed individual can help you make better decisions for your business and career.
+Understanding the benefits of purchasing workers’ comp insurance while self-employed can help you make better decisions for your business and career.

 Cover work-related injuries and illnesses